trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ### Model configuration

 All surface tension coefficients must be finite and non-negative.
-A zero coefficient disables the fluid-fluid surface force.
+A zero coefficient disables the fluid-fluid surface force. `SurfaceTensionAkinciCohesionPhysical` accepts a physical value in N/m, while the coefficients of `CohesionForceAkinci` and the complete `SurfaceTensionAkinci` model retain the numerical meaning of the original Akinci formulation.
 Wall adhesion is controlled independently by the boundary's `adhesion_coefficient`.

-`CohesionForceAkinci` only evaluates the pairwise cohesion and optional wall-adhesion forces.
-It does not require surface normals or `reference_particle_spacing`.
-The full `SurfaceTensionAkinci` model and both Morris models require a surface-normal method.
+`CohesionForceAkinci` and `SurfaceTensionAkinciCohesionPhysical` only evaluate pairwise cohesion and optional wall forces.
+They do not require surface normals or `reference_particle_spacing`.
+The complete `SurfaceTensionAkinci` model and both Morris models require a surface-normal method.
 When one of these models is selected without an explicit method, `ColorfieldSurfaceNormal()` is used.

 !!! note "Akinci kernels in two dimensions"
     Akinci et al. published the cohesion and adhesion kernels for three dimensions.
 In two